A/B Testing allows you to test the user product experience and lets you improve it by safely rolling out the features strategically.

-Start the experiment
+Start the Experiment

-From the drafts section, you can start the experiment which will move the experiment to the Running section.
-Once it is Running, you cannot make any changes to the experiment other than stopping the experiment.
+From the Drafts tab, you can start the experiment which will move the experiment to the Running tab.
+Once it is running, you cannot make any changes to the experiment other than stopping the experiment.

-Stop the experiment
+Stop the Experiment

-Monitor the experiment
+Monitor the Experiment

 Once an experiment has been running for a while, you can check its progress and see what the results look like for the users who have participated in your experiment so far.
 Just click on your experiment in the running section.
 On this page, you can view various statistics about your running experiment, including the general experiment information.
-You will find the following information for each Goal:
+Underneath, you will find the following information for each Goal:

-- Improvement over baseline: This is a measure of improvement of the variant over baseline for the selected goal.
+- Improvement over baseline: This is a measure of improvement of the variant over the baseline for the selected goal.

 - Conversion rate: This is conversion rate of the users falling into the subjected variants for an experiment.